Shifting Our Healthcare System to Value-Based Care

 As the founder and director of the Vanderbilt Multi-Organ Transplant Center, he performed over 150 heart and lung transplants, authored over 100 peer-reviewed medical articles, and published seven books on topics such as bioterrorism, transplantation, and leadership.

-As a U.S. Senator representing Tennessee from 1994 -2006 (the first practicing physician elected to the Senate since 1928), Dr. Frist served on both the Health, Education, Labor & Pensions (HELP) and the Finance Committees responsible for writing all health legislation.
-He was elected Majority Leader of the Senate, having served fewer total years in Congress than any person chosen to lead that body in history.
-His leadership was instrumental in the passage of the 2003 Medicare Modernization Act and the historic PEPFAR legislation that provided life-saving treatment globally to over 12 million people and reversed the spread of HIV/AIDS worldwide.
+As the first practicing physician elected to the Senate since 1928, Senator Frist represented Tennessee from 1994 until 2006, serving on both the Health, Education, Labor & Pensions (HELP) and the Finance Committees responsible for writing all health legislation.
+As Majority Leader, his leadership was instrumental in passage of the 2003 Medicare Modernization Act and the historic PEPFAR legislation that has provided life-saving treatment globally to over 12 million people and reversed the spread of HIV/AIDS worldwide.
 He also held seats on the Foreign Relations Committee where he chaired the Subcommittee on Africa, the Commerce Committee, and the Banking Committee.
 He served six years with President Clinton and six years with President Bush.
 Honoring his pledge to serve just two terms, he left the Senate and his position as Majority Leader in 2006.

 Dr. Frist annually has led medical mission trips to Africa and Haiti, and emergency response teams to disasters around the globe, including to Sri Lanka after the Indian Ocean Tsunami, Bangladesh, Sudan, New Orleans after Katrina, Haiti after the earthquake, and the horn of Africa.
-He is chairman of both Hope Through Healing Hands, which focuses on maternal and child health and global poverty, and SCORE, a statewide collaborative education reform organization that has helped propel Tennessee to prominence as a K12 education reform state.
+He is chairman of Hope Through Healing Hands, which focuses on global health and global poverty; SCORE, a statewide collaborative education reform organization that has helped propel Tennessee to prominence as a K12 education reform state; and NashvilleHealth, which works to improve the health and well-being of Nashvillians by targeting tobacco use, heart health, and reducing infant mortality.

-His current board service includes the Robert Wood Johnson Foundation, The Nature Conservancy, Kaiser Family Foundation, Smithsonian Museum of the American Indian, Bipartisan Policy Center, and Nashville Health Care Council.
-He is a member of the advisory committees for global health at Duke, Harvard, and the Massachusetts General Hospital.
+His current board service includes the Robert Wood Johnson Foundation, The Nature Conservancy, Kaiser Family Foundation and the Smithsonian Museum of the American Indian.
+Senator Frist serves as a Senior Fellow at the Bipartisan Policy Center.
+Additionally, he is a member of the advisory committee for global health at Harvard Medical School.

-In the private sector, he serves on three public (NYSE) company boards, Select Medical, Teladoc and AECOM (the largest engineering/architectural company in the world).
-In addition he is a board member of Unitek (nursing and information technology), Aegis (lab), Aspire (palliative care), MDSave (health consumerism), Cognosante (health information technology) and Accolade (patient navigation).
+In the private sector, he serves on three public (NYSE) company boards: Select Medical, Teladoc and AECOM (the largest engineering/architectural company in the world).
+In addition, he is a board member of Unitek (nursing and information technology), Aegis Sciences Corporation (laboratory), Aspire Health, MDSave (health consumerism), Cognosante (health information technology), Devoted Health (health plans), MyNexus (home health) and Accolade (patient navigation).

-Dr. Frist is married and has three sons and lives in Franklin, Tennessee.
+He has three sons and lives on a farm with his wife Tracy in Franklin, Tennessee.